 Medical Editor: John P. Cunha, DO, FACOEP

-Typhim (typhoid vi polysaccharide vaccine) is used to help prevent typhoid fever in adults and children who are at least 2 years old.
+Typhim (typhoid vi polysaccharide vaccine) is an immunization used to help prevent typhoid fever in adults and children who are at least 2 years old.
 Typhoid is a serious disease caused by Salmonella typhi bacteria and can be fatal if left untreated.
-The vaccine is recommended for people who are traveling to areas where the infection is common (e.g., Africa, Asia, Central/South America), those who are in close contact to someone with persistent typhoid infection, and those who work with the bacteria in a laboratory.
-It is an immunization.
+Typhim vaccine is recommended for people who are traveling to areas where the infection is common (e.g., Africa, Asia, Central/South America), those who are in close contact to someone with persistent typhoid infection, and those who work with the bacteria in a laboratory.
+Common side effects of Typhim vaccine include:

 Our Typhim (typhoid vi polysaccharide vaccine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.